How to Use the Database

 When entering a measurement, be mindful that the database does not recognize periods and commas.
 But it does recognize the multiplication sign and double quotation marks.

-Type “55 x 45” in the “Description” field including the quotation marks.
-You will obtain six items.
-If you enter the same string in “Any field”, you will obtain 10 matches.
+Type "55 x 45" in the "Description" field including the quotation marks.
+You will obtain eleven items.
+If you enter the same string in "Any field", you will obtain 15 matches.

 Use the "any field" to complement your queries with additional terms or dates.
 Information entered as "attributes" in the database can only be searched through the "any field".